On-Demand Options

 Continuing Education Information

-This seminar is open to the public and is designed to qualify for 7.0 PDHs for professional engineers, 7.0 HSW continuing education hours for licensed architects, and 7.0 HSW continuing education hours for landscape architects in Pennsylvania.
+This webinar is open to the public and is designed to qualify for 7.0 PDHs for professional engineers, 7.0 HSW continuing education hours for licensed architects, and 7.0 HSW continuing education hours for landscape architects in all states that allow this learning method.
+Please refer to specific state rules to determine eligibility.

 The American Institute of Architects Continuing Education System has approved this course for 7.0 HSW LUs (Sponsor No. J885).
 Only full participation is reportable to the AIA/CES.